PROPERTIES & PHASE EQUILIBRIA FOR PRODUCT & PROCESS DESIGN - PPEPPD 2023

 The “Michael L. Michelsen” Award (previously called "Distinguished Lecture on Thermodynamics and Transport Properties", renamed in Feb.
 2021) aims to honour a senior member of the community that is active in a European institution.
 Launched in 2012, the award is presented every two years by the EFCE Working Party on Thermodynamics and Transport Properties.

 The call for nominations for the 2022 Award is closed.
-It will be presented at ESAT 2022 to be held in Granz, Austria in July 2022.
+It was presented at ESAT 2022 held in Granz, Austria in July 2022.

 - Professor Signe Kjestrup (2022)